ProgramminCat/tomato-clock-ng/README.md

   - "type": is one of "tomato", "shortBreak", or "longBreak"
   - "startTime": is the exact date and time string in the [ISOString format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) of the time the timer started
   - "endTime": is the exact date and time string in the [ISOString format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) of the time the timer ended
+  - "taskId": (optional) the ID of the task associated with this timer entry

+## Task Management

+Tomato Clock NG includes a comprehensive task management system:

+- **Create and manage tasks**: Add tasks with names and descriptions
+- **Track progress**: Each task automatically tracks the number of tomatoes completed and total minutes worked
+- **Task selection**: When starting a tomato timer, optionally select a task to associate it with
+- **Task statistics**: View detailed statistics showing how many tomatoes and minutes you've spent on each task
+- **To-do list**: Mark tasks as complete when finished, and view active vs. completed tasks separately
+- **Per-task analytics**: The stats page shows a breakdown of your tomato sessions by task, including percentage of total time

+Tasks are stored locally and persist across browser sessions.
+Task data is separate from the timer statistics, so you can delete tasks without losing your tomato history.